 But Do They Really Trust the Motives of Brands That Do?

-The survey found that despite consumers wanting brands to take a stand, about two-fifths feel that brands are not credible when they do.
+The survey found that consumers do want brands to take a stand.
+But, about two-fifths feel that brands are not credible when they do.
 That skepticism has increased since 2017.
 And, is reflected in consumers’ perception of why brands take a stand.
 More than half feel that brands do so for PR or marketing purposes.

 What Gives a Brand’s Stance Credibility?